Interactive fiction: Development systems

-The original interactive fiction Colossal Cave Adventure was programmed in Fortran, originally developed by IBM.
-Adventures parsers could only handle two-word sentences in the form of verb-noun pairs.
+The original Interactive fiction Colossal Cave Adventure was programmed in Fortran, originally developed by IBM.
+Adventure's parsers could only handle two-word sentences in the form of verb-noun pairs.

-Infocom's games of 1979–88, such as Zork, were written using a LISP-like programming language called ZIL (Zork Implementation Language or Zork Interactive Language, it was referred to as both) that compiled into a byte code able to run on a standardized virtual machine called the Z-machine.
+Infocom's games of 1979–88, such as Zork, were written using a LISP-like programming language called ZIL (Zork Implementation Language or Zork Interactive Language; it was referred to as both) that compiled into a byte code able to run on a standardized virtual machine called the Z-machine.
 As the games were text based and used variants of the same Z-machine interpreter, the interpreter only had to be ported to a computer once, rather than once each game.
 Each game file included a sophisticated parser which allowed the user to type complex instructions to the game.
 Unlike earlier works of interactive fiction which only understood commands of the form 'verb noun', Infocom's parser could understand a wider variety of sentences.
 For instance one might type "open the large door, then go west", or "go to the hall".
-With the Z-machine, Infocom was able to release most of their games for most popular home computers of the time simultaneously, including Apple II, Atari 8-bit family, IBM PC compatibles, Amstrad CPC/PCW (one disc worked on both machines), Commodore 64, Commodore Plus/4, Commodore 128, Kaypro CP/M, TI-99/4A, Macintosh, Atari ST, the Amiga and the Radio Shack TRS-80.
-Infocom was also known for shipping creative props, or "feelies" (and even "smellies"), with its games.
+With the Z-machine, Infocom was able to release most of their games for most popular home computers of the time simultaneously, including Apple II, Atari 8-bit computers, IBM PC compatibles, Amstrad CPC/PCW (one disc worked on both machines), Commodore 64, Plus/4, Commodore 128, Kaypro CP/M, TI-99/4A, Macintosh, Atari ST, Amiga, and TRS-80.

 During the 1990s Interactive fiction was mainly written with C-like languages, such as TADS 2 and Inform 6.
 A number of systems for writing interactive fiction now exist.
 The most popular remain Inform, TADS, or ADRIFT, but they diverged in their approach to IF-writing during the 2000s, giving today's IF writers an objective choice.
 By 2006 IFComp, most games were written for Inform, with a strong minority of games for TADS and ADRIFT, followed by a small number of games for other systems.

 While familiarity with a programming language leads many new authors to attempt to produce their own complete IF application, most established IF authors recommend use of a specialised IF language, arguing that such systems allow authors to avoid the technicalities of producing a full featured parser, while allowing broad community support.
 The choice of authoring system usually depends on the author's desired balance of ease of use versus power, and the portability of the final product.